 She did.
 She did remember that day on the beach in Italy and the words she had said to him, and when Dr. Lange said 'push,' she was there again, floating in the warm Mediterranean waters with Billy, their bodies suspended halfway between water and sky.
 She squeezed his hand and focused only on him, blue eyes on blue eyes, reflecting each other, absorbing the other's intensity.
 Like ocean and sky.
 They were ocean and sky, together forever.

 A strange calm came over her, and adrenaline stronger than the rush she experienced that night they got tattoos in celebration of her freedom from Victor kicked in.
-Each time Dr. Lange instructed her to push, she did, harder than the time before as Billy counted backwards from ten, and after the fifth push, time stopped.
-The room went still, as still as that church in Florence as they all waited in a hushed silence for a miracle that came softly at first and then louder, that strangled, muffled announcement of new life.
+Each time Dr. Lange instructed her to push, she did, harder than the time before as Billy counted backwards from ten.
+And after the fifth push, time stopped.
+The room went still.
+As still as that church in Florence as they all waited in hushed silence for a miracle.
+It came softly at first and then louder, that strangled, muffled announcement of new life.

 "It's a girl," Dr. Lange declared proudly, and before either of them had time to process the news, the squirming, wailing creature was on Victoria.
 Their daughter.
 Their daughter was on Victoria's chest, and they both had to wipe away tears to get a good look at their little girl.

-"Hi," Victoria said in amazement, tenderly touching the tiny baby like it was a cloud, unreal and would disappear at contact.
+"Hi," Victoria managed in a haze of amazement, tenderly touching the tiny baby like it was a cloud, unreal and would disappear at contact.
 "I'm your mom."